We never forget our first.

 “Great.
 I want you to put together a plan of how you will accomplish what I have asked for in the next 60 days.
 Email it to me by Wednesday and let’s discuss it together.
 I’m here to help you with strategy but this needs to be your plan.”

-One mistake that many managers make is creating the plan for the employee.
+One mistake that many managers make is creating a plan for the employee.
 This is not your responsibility.
 The manager lays out what needs to be accomplished and when.
 “How” is the responsibility of the subordinate.

 If you are going to ask them to completely turn around their performance, they should have autonomy in how they will accomplish this.
 At this stage of the game, they need to own their actions.
 You’ve worked alongside them for months without progress.
 It is time that they own their results.